-For instance, many years ago, I’ve learned a little bit about databases (what tables and columns are, how to create simple databases, etc.).
+For instance, many years ago, I learned a little bit about databases (what tables and columns are, how to create simple databases, etc.).
 Then, I learned a little bit about classes.
 As life goes on, I learned about SQL, T-SQL, and that kind of stuff.
-At that point, I was revisiting my knowledge of databases, but at a higher level then I was when I first looked into it.
-Eventually I got to learn something about abstraction, so at that point I was revisiting my knowledge of classes.
+At that point, I was revisiting my knowledge of databases, but at a higher level than I was when I first looked into them.
+Eventually, I got to learn something about abstraction, so at that point, I was revisiting my knowledge of classes.

 I’ve tried to put together a visual representation of this, as represented by the image on this post.
 If you read it from the bottom up, you’ll probably get the idea of what I’m talking about.
 Say we fast-forward to the point where I was looking into patterns; at that point, I was not only looking into patterns, but I was also revisiting a bunch of things, such as classes, abstraction, inheritance, polymorphism, and principles.
 I had also already gone through the process of learning about things around databases, and so many other things, so by the time I’m learning something, I’m coming from a cumulative process, where everything I’ve learned thus far will probably affect my understanding of the thing I’m learning (or revisiting), at the moment.

 This cumulative process also encompasses the experience gathered from one level to the next.
-I mean, by the time I got to learn about some OO principles, not only I had learn some of the core OOP principles, and database, and other things, but I had also experienced a lot of that.
-From the experience comes the notion of challenging my assumptions of when I’ve first learned about something, so that when I revisit it I’ll realize details I’ve missed back then.
+I mean, by the time I got to learn about some OO principles, not only I had learned some of the core OOP principles, database, and other things, but I had also experienced a lot of that.
+From the experience comes the notion of challenging my assumptions of when I’ve first learned about something so that when I revisit it I’ll realize details I’ve missed back then.